ryanklee/LLM-Workflow-Director/README.md

 - Provide a configurable workflow system for AI-assisted development
 - Maintain project state and progress across different development stages
 - Offer a simple interface for developers to interact with LLMs in their workflow
+- Implement a robust constraint system to enforce workflow rules and best practices

+## Project Status

+The LLM-Workflow Director has reached a significant milestone:

+- **Dog-food Ready**: The project has now reached a state where it can be used to manage its own development process.
+This demonstrates the practical applicability of the tool in real-world software development scenarios.

 ## Key Features